yashsahugtx/skype-docs/Skype/UCMA/contactgroupservices.md

 # ContactGroupServices

 **Applies to**: Skype for Business 2015

 A contact is a unified communication entity that is identified by a SIP URI.
 One or more contacts can be assembled into logical collections called groups.
 When a group is created, it is assigned a group ID, which is a server-assigned integer.
-The Contacts and Groups API in Microsoft Unified Communications Managed API 5.0 is available only for [UserEndpoint](https://msdn.microsoft.com/en-us/library/hh348819\(v=office.16\)) objects.
+The Contacts and Groups API in Microsoft Unified Communications Managed API 5.0 is available only for [UserEndpoint](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.userendpoint?view=ucma-api) objects.

 > [!NOTE]
-> <P>The Contacts and Groups API is not available for <A href="https://msdn.microsoft.com/en-us/library/hh384825(v=office.16)">ApplicationEndpoint</A> objects.</P>
+> The Contacts and Groups API is not available for [ApplicationEndpoint](https://msdn.microsoft.com/en-us/library/hh384825(v=office.16)) objects.

 The Contacts and Groups API can be used to perform the following operations:

 - Create a new contact.
 - Update the details of a published contact.
 - Delete an existing contact.
 - Create a new group.
 - Associate contacts with one or more groups.
 - Delete an existing group.
 - Find the contacts and groups for a particular endpoint owner.

 The [ContactGroupServices](https://msdn.microsoft.com/en-us/library/hh381099\(v=office.16\)) class provides a number of methods for managing contacts and groups.